 A $5,000 fixed-scope diagnostic delivered in 10 business days.
 Produces a 20 to 30 page strategy document and a 90-minute executive session that reconnects activity to pipeline outcome.

-When marketing is running and pipeline is flat, the problem is usually one of three things: the ICP has shifted and the targeting has not, the positioning fails the qualified buyer before they self-identify, or the reporting confuses activity (clicks, opens, form fills) with outcome (qualified opportunities).
+When marketing is running and pipeline is flat, the cause is almost always one of three.
+The ICP has shifted and the targeting has not.
+The positioning fails the qualified buyer before they self-identify.
+Or the reporting tracks activity (clicks, opens, form fills) instead of outcome (qualified opportunities).
+Madison Logic's 2024 pipeline-failure research and McKinsey's 2024 B2B Pulse data both point to the same root: the brief is wrong, not the execution.
 The Strategy Diagnostic identifies which is binding within ten business days and sequences the fix.

 The company has moved upmarket or adjacent, and the marketing targeting still reflects the founding-era buyer.
 Campaigns produce form fills from the wrong segment.
 Sales disqualifies most of them.
 Pipeline stagnates while the dashboard looks full.
 The fix is a forced reckoning with who is actually buying at current price point, in what volume, and why.